-You might remember the “Kitchen Nightmares” show with Gordon Ramsay.
-It was broadcast a few years ago, and soon became immensely popular world-wide.
-Should you still not recall it, let me sum it up in a few words: Gordon Ramsay, one of England’s most famous celebrity chefs offered his help to restaurants, which stood on the edge of total bankruptcy.
-Each time Gordon spent a week with the owners and the staff, observing their work, pointing out the problems and giving suggestions, as to how to eliminate them.
+Should you still not recall it: Gordon Ramsay, England’s number 1 celebrity chef offered his help to restaurants, which were on the edge of bankruptcy.
+Each time Gordon spent a week with the owners and the staff, observing their work, pointing out the problems and giving them advice.

 One of these shows took an unprecedented turn and became a worldwide scandal; this was the case of “Amy’s Baking Company.”